-The Neurosurgery Tissue Bank of the UCSF Department of Neurological Surgery is collecting biological samples from surgeries for removal of brain, nerve, skull base, and spinal tumors and procedures for treatment of epilepsy, developmental disorders and vascular malformations.
+The Neurosurgery Tissue Bank of the UCSF Department of Neurological Surgery is collecting biological samples from surgeries for removal of brain, nerve, skull base, spinal tumors and procedures for treatment of epilepsy, developmental disorders and vascular malformations.

-If you let us, we would like to store some of your leftover biological sample and review your medical record for future research.
+If you let us, we would like to store some of your child's leftover biological sample and review his or her medical record for future research.
 We would also like to obtain a blood sample, and/or a small sample of normal muscle or skin, and/or a sample of cerebrospinal fluid (CSF).
 In some circumstances, we may also request permission to collect a sample of saliva or cells from inside your mouth.

-You are being asked to participate in this research because you are scheduled to undergo brain, nerve or spinal surgery.
+You are being asked to participate in this research because your child is scheduled to undergo brain, nerve or spinal surgery.